Poroing/DontBreakTheChain/README.md

 $ make
 ```

+### Dependence
+This program depends on `Qt5-base`.
+Install the package from the Qt website: http://www.qt.io
+or from your favorite repository.

 ## Created Files
 This application will create a file, `dates`, in the directory `$HOME/.dbtc/`.
 This file hold the dates which have been marked, if you want to reset all